ConorDaniel/IoTAssign/README.md

 **Recap**

 The original idea was to enhance patient safety, by preventing falls through reliable detection of movement.
-This was to be done by measuring the relative strength of RSSI values received from a bluettooth sensor, by two R-Pi's.
+This was to be done by measuring the relative strength of RSSI values received from a bluetooth sensor, by two R-Pi's.
 The idea was to create an alert when a patient moved away from their bed area, rather than just shifting position in their bed/chair, thereby providing care staff with a reliable alert as to when a patient is on the move.
 The RSSI signal in one Pi would decrease and the signal at a 2nd Pi would increase.